Charli3-Official/charli3-partner-chain/docs/design_document.md

    a.
 If there are enough prices, `sort` and `calculate median`
    b.
 If there aren't enough prices, `use previous median`
 4. `Filter` outliers
+5. `List` the Cardano addresses that could receive rewards, according to the non-outlier prices

 Once the calculation is finished, the median price is stored in `Price`, along with the age set as `0`, and a `Status` event is dispatched.